Greece: Peloponnese – 5 nights

 At a glance

 Greece - Peloponnese 5 night option (4 days walking) from Lagadia to Dimitsana, missing the night in Elati.
 Add extra nights in Vitina, Stemnitsa and Dimitsana to relax and experience the culture of the region.
+See 'Prices' tab for what's included.

 How much walking?